itmaybejj/editoria11y/demo/index.md

 <a href="https://www.youtube.com/watch?v=DLzxrzFCyOs">https://www.youtube.com/watch?v=DLzxrzFCyOs</a>

-Links only titled with only generic text: “click here,” “learn more,” “download,” etc.
+Links only titled with only generic text: “click here,” “learn more,” “download,” etc:

 <a href="https://www.youtube.com/watch?v=DLzxrzFCyOs">Click here</a>

-Links that open in a new window without an external link icon
+Links that open in a new window without an external link icon:

 <a href="https://www.youtube.com/watch?v=DLzxrzFCyOs" target="_blank">Yeah you can guess where this link goes.</a>

 ## List formatting